Mark Harris (author): Writing career

 Harris completed his first novel, Trumpet to the World, while employed as a journalist in St. Louis.
 Published in 1946, Trumpet to the World is the story of a young black soldier married to a white woman who is put on trial for striking back at a white officer.

-Even while Harris attended school he continued to write fiction, producing three novels by the time he received his Ph.D.
+While Harris attended university, from 1948 to 1956, he continued to write fiction, producing three novels by the time he received his Ph.D.
 He continued to produce novels and contribute to periodicals through the years.

 Harris was best known for a quartet of novels about baseball players: The Southpaw (1953), Bang the Drum Slowly (1956), A Ticket for a Seamstitch (1957), and It Looked Like For Ever (1979).
 Written in the American vernacular, the books are the account of Henry "Author" Wiggen, a pitcher for the fictional New York Mammoths.

 In 1956, Bang the Drum Slowly was adapted for an installment of the dramatic television anthology series The United States Steel Hour; the production starred Paul Newman as Wiggen and Albert Salmi as doomed catcher Bruce Pearson.
 The novel also became a major motion picture in 1973, with a screenplay written by Harris, directed by John D. Hancock and featuring Michael Moriarty as Wiggen and Robert De Niro as Pearson.

 Although Bang the Drum Slowly was Harris's only true popular success, most of his novels have received critical acclaim.
 These include Something about a Soldier (1957), Wake Up Stupid (1959), The Goy (1970), and Killing Everybody (1973).